gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 #### Approximation

-In Vidal et al. (2025)[^2], we see that if the number of choosen cells in `SingleInterfaceDerivatorCalculator` is large, then the system can be approximated by
+In Vidal et al. (2025)[^2], we see that if the number of chosen cells in `SingleInterfaceDerivatorCalculator` is large, then the system can be approximated by

 ```math
 \begin{bmatrix}